preethramadoss/sit737-2025-prac5d/README.md

 ## SIT737 – Task 5.2D

-## Title: Deploying LOOPII Microservice to Google Cloud Private Container Registry
+## Title:  Dockerization- Publishing the microservice into the cloud

 ## Student: Preeth Ramadoss